 I've always been afraid of the F5.
 The F5 always has to use 8-AA cells and always weighs a ton.
 I wouldn't want to carry an F5 around all day.
 The F6, with the standard lithium batteries in the hand grip as shown on this page, is quite manageable.

-The Nikon F6 is the world's best 35mm SLR, but it's still expensive in 2010.
+The Nikon F6 is the world's best 35mm SLR, so of course it's expensive new or used.

 If you prefer a tank with even more solidity and brutal speed, get a used F5.

 More Information to